oracle/oracle-database-operator/docs/multitenant/README.md

 The sql and plsqlcode must be indented using tab (makefile stile).
 The code blocks will be executed following the alphabetic tag order.

-### 3.1. <a name='Applyplsqlconfigmap'></a>Apply plsql configmap
+### 3.1. <a name='Applyplsqlconfigmap'></a>Apply PL/SQL Config Map

 ```bash
 kubectl patch lrpdb pdb1 -n pdbnamespace -p '{"spec":{"codeconfigmap":"<config_map_name>"}}' --type=merge
 ```

-The **kubectl get** commands shows only the return code of the last plsql code executed.
+The **kubectl get** commands show only the return code of the last PL/SQL code executed.
 Describe the resource if you need to verify the overall status of the whole config map execution; see the events history in the example

 ```bash
 /usr/bin/kubectl patch lrpdb pdb1 -n pdbnamespace -p \